 Tender and delicious with a satisfying crunch, sous vide asparagus is simply sensational!

 Once you’ve cooked asparagus sous vide style, you’ll never go back to the boil ever again.
-The sous vide method ensures perfectly cooked asparagus every time.
+This sous vide cooking method ensures perfectly cooked asparagus every time.

 Plus, it’s so simple – a pinch of salt and a knob or two of butter.
-The rest is down to your super sous vide machine!
+The rest is down to your super sous vide cooker!

 Why you’ll love this recipe